• Skip to primary navigation

 Instructions

-1. In a big saucepan saute (water saute or use a tablespoon of oil) the onions, carrots, garlic, celery and zucchini adding one after another.
+1. In a large saucepan, sauté (water-sauté or use a tablespoon of oil) the onions, carrots, garlic, celery, and zucchini, adding each in turn.

-2. Add peppers, tomatoes and vinegar, simmer for 10 minutes.
+2. Add peppers, tomatoes, and vinegar, and simmer for 10 minutes.
 Cook up to an hour if you choose not to use a pressure canner.

 3. Add herbs and spices and cook for a few more minutes.

-4. Fill jars, wipe rims, apply lids, and screw on bands.
+4. Fill jars, leaving 1 inch (2.5 cm) of headspace.
+Wipe rims, apply lids, and screw on bands finger-tight.

-5. Process at 11 pounds pressure, pints for 20 minutes, and quarts 25 minutes.
-Adjust for processing above 2,000 feet altitude.
+8. Process at 11 pounds pressure for 25 minutes for pints and 30 minutes for quarts.
+Adjust for processing above 2,000 feet in altitude.

 3.5.3251